Filmon-gh/Quiz-App/README.md

 - I want the questions to be displayed clearly, with shuffled order to prevent memorization.

-- After answering each question, I want to see  indication of whether my answer was correct or incorrect.
+- After answering each question, I want to see a general indication of whether my answer was correct or incorrect.

 -  At the end of the quiz, I want to see my final score displayed in a separate window.